github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-repository-languages.md

 ---
 title: About repository languages
-intro: The files and directories within a repository determine the languages that make up the repository.
+intro: The files and directories within a repository determine the programming languages that make up the repository.
 You can view a repository's languages to get a quick overview of the repository.
 redirect_from:
   - /articles/my-repository-is-marked-as-the-wrong-language
   - /articles/why-isn-t-my-favorite-language-recognized